Art, Books, Reviews

-Both these books are works of art and at the same time tell delightful stories of a sweet trickster, Kanchil.
+Both the featured books are works of art and at the same time tell delightful stories of a sweet trickster, Kanchil.
 Kanchil is a mouse deer who survives by his wit.
 He is small, and he is smart.
 The text is simple enough to read to younger kids while still being lively and entertaining.
-Reading it was like listening to my grandmother telling me the story (and she was and is a wonderful storyteller).
-Short and crisp dialogs reveal the personalities of the characters very well.
-My son pointed out how different the characters were as he turned the pages of the book.

 The traditions of the Kanchil trickster tales as well as a brief look into the art used in the book are provided at the end of each book.
 Both art styles used in each of the books are used for the very first time to illustrate a children’s book and even though they are so different, each of them complement Kanchil’s tales superbly.

-– In this book, Kanchil and his friend Monyet the monkey decide to plant a garden so they will never run out of their favorite fruits to eat – Kanchil’s favorite mangoes and Monyet’s much-loved bananas.
+In this book, Kanchil and his friend Monyet the monkey decide to plant a garden so they will never run out of their favorite fruits to eat – Kanchil’s favorite mangoes and Monyet’s much-loved bananas.
 Once the fruits have ripened, a dilemma arises – only Monyet can climb to get the fruits so they decide to share half of each of the fruits.
 But once Monyet stops playing fair.
 Kanchil uses his wits to trick Monyet.
 What he does and how he does is sure to bring many giggles.

-The Kalamkari art, with its subdued yet gorgeously detailed drawings, by T.Balaji complements the text like they were made for each other.
+The Kalamkari art, with its subdued yet gorgeously detailed drawings by T.Balaji, complements the text like they were made for each other.
 A brief description of the art style –which is a traditional art in South Eastern India – is provided at the end of the book.
-You can also create your own Kalamkari art using the step-by-step instructions for a sample drawing which are also given at the end of the book.
+You can also create your own Kalamkari art using the step-by-step instructions for a sample drawing which are also given at the end of the book

 The Sacred Banana Leaf

-– Kanchil, lost in the bliss of eating yummy rice-cakes, is not watching where he is going (and my daughter was doing exactly that when she was reading this page – much to her delight! – she stopped reading whilst walking, turned around to me and pointed out this coincidence so I told her to watch her else she might end up like Kanchil did right after!) and ends up in a pit.
-How is he going to get out of the pit?
-Of course,by using his wits – he soon tricks Ular the snake, Babi the boar, and Harimau the tiger into the pit – and devices a way to get out himself.
+Kanchil, lost in the bliss of eating yummy rice-cakes, is not watching where he is going (and my daughter was doing exactly that when she was reading this page – much to her delight! – she stopped reading whilst walking, turned around to me and pointed out this coincidence so I told her to watch her else she might end up like Kanchil did right after!) and ends up in a pit.

 This book is illustrated using the Patachitra art style by Radhashyam Raut.
 This art style is from the state of Orissa in north India.
 Patachitra art uses bright colors (traditionally red, yellow, white, blue, black were used) with fine details in the drawings.
 The end of the book teaches readers a game of ganjifa they can play by making Patachitra cards using the Kanchil characters from the book.

 These books thus combine amusing stories from Indonesia(Malaysia) with beautiful traditional art from India – both these countries are close to my heart – India of course, being where I am from, and Indonesia – because my dad spent many years working there and I spent a couple of brief holidays there which were wondrous to say the least.
+I look forward to more stories that are as wondrous from Nathan Kumar Scott and illustrations from around India as well.

 Rating: A+ (for both)